 The adjustable waist, shoulder and chest straps help to give you a customized fit and the Wrapture foam is designed to fit around your body for optimum comfort and buoyancy.

-This NRS Chinook Fishing PFD is built for kayak fishing and long hours on the water. it has graded sizing but it can be a little pricey.
+This NRS Chinook PFD is built for kayak fishing and long hours on the water. it has graded sizing but it can be a little pricey.

 One of its main features is the soft PlushFit foam, which is designed to mold to the shape of your body, for added comfort.
 It also features eight adjustment points so that it’s securely and correctly fitted.

 There are plenty of pockets with hook and loop closures, and D-ring points, meaning it can double as a fishing vest, with enough room to keep small tackle boxes, tools and accessories.
 It even has rod holder loops.